Depression And Neurotransmitters: The Connection

 What causes low serotonin levels?

 Researchers are still aiming to understand exactly what might cause low levels of serotonin, but various theories have gained significant support.
-One is that not getting enough sunshine could result in lower levels.
-Another is that exercise can trigger the release of certain brain chemicals, including serotonin, so those that live sedentary lifestyles may be at risk of low levels of this chemical and therefore of depression.
+One is that not getting enough sunshine could result in lower levels of these neurotransmitters.
+Another is that exercise can trigger the release of certain brain chemicals, including serotonin, so those that live sedentary lifestyles may be at risk of low levels of this neurotransmitter and therefore of depression.
 Research findings that suggest that frequent exercise can be an effective treatment for the condition in some cases would seem to support this theory.

 Lifestyle factors may not be the only ones that could cause lower levels of serotonin than may be healthy.
 Some people may have genetic abnormalities or health conditions that could cause issues with the release and reception of this chemical.
 For example, some individuals seem to simply not produce enough serotonin, while others might lack adequate receptors to receive the molecules and put them to use.
 Still others may use serotonin too slowly, meaning that the rest gets absorbed through other channels before it can be used to positively affect mood.